maoXyzt/Notes/docs/Software-Specific/Gitlab/gitlab ci 配置.md

 ## `needs` vs `dependencies`

 * `dependencies`: only says which artifacts your job is going to download, as opposed to the default behavior of jobs, which is to download all artifacts of all preceding jobs.
 * `needs`: is about order of execution and creating DAGs.
-The job will start right away once all the declared jobs complete, irrespective of what stage: is declared. needs: also implies the same effect as dependencies:.
+The job will start right away once all the declared jobs complete, irrespective of what `stage:` is declared. `needs:` also implies the same effect as `dependencies:`.

 If you use needs:, you don't need to also declare dependencies: (but if you do, they must be the same values).
 If you don't use needs: the order of job execution is controlled by the stage in which the job is declared.